-If you are found to be at average or low risk for colorectal cancer, your provider may suggest a FIT screening and will place the order for the kit.
+If you are found to be at average or low risk for colorectal cancer, your provider may suggest either a FIT screening or a Cologuard screening and will place the order for the kit.
 You can have the kit mailed to you or arrange to pick it up by calling 216-957-2550.
 You also can use MyChart to have the kit mailed to you.

-Follow the FIT screening instructions closely, but you simply collect a small sample of your stool (poop) during your next bowel movement and mail the sample as soon as possible using the pre-paid envelope provided to you.
+Follow the screening instructions closely, but you simply collect a small sample of your stool (poop) during your next bowel movement and return the sample as soon as possible using the pre-paid packaging provided.

 MetroHealth offers colonoscopies at our Main Campus, Cleveland Heights and Parma Medical Center locations.
 Once your doctor gives you an order for a coloscopy, you can make an appointment at any of those locations by calling 216-778-5381.